denizterzioglu/detectionlab/README.md

 A big thank you to [@sukster](https://github.com/sukster) for adding this in [PR #737](https://github.com/clong/DetectionLab/pull/737).

-> **Note:** I do not officially support or troubleshoot DetectionLab issues using the Proxmox provider.
-You’re welcome to open issues for community support, but I will not personally be able to assist with them.
+> **Note:** He does not officially support or troubleshoot DetectionLab issues using the Proxmox provider.
+You’re welcome to open issues for community support, but he will not personally be able to assist with them.

 ### Prereqs (~30-60 minutes) [<i class="fas fa-link fa-lg"></i>](https://detectionlab.network/deployment/proxmox/#prereqs-30-60-minutes)